Full Frequency

-Full Frequency is the sixth studio album by Jamaican dancehall singer Sean Paul, released through Atlantic Records.
+Full Frequency is the sixth studio album by Jamaican dancehall musician Sean Paul, released through Atlantic Records.
 The album was originally planned for release on 4 November 2013, but was later pushed back to a release date of 18 February 2014.

 Boasting a blend of dancehall, hip hop and pop styles, the album features guest appearances from Damian Marley, Iggy Azalea, Nyla Of Brick & Lace, Konshens, Nicki Minaj, 2 Chainz, Juicy J and writing from MNDR.

 The album debuted at number one on the Billboard Reggae Albums chart and was nominated at the 57th Annual Grammy Awards for Best Reggae Album.

 This was the final album for Sean Paul under Atlantic Records before his departure to Universal's Island Records.